denisewong1/GettingAndCleaningData/CodeBook.md

    * Header names for ``signals`` assigned via lookup to ``feature`` description.
    * Descriptive data from ``activity`` was added via lookup of the ``id`` of ``labels`` data frame.
    * List of ``feature`` descriptions that contained the exact strings "mean" or "std" in ``feature`` was extracted into ``useSignal``.
-4. Tidy data for subset of mean and std signals
+   * ``tidyData`` subset merges the subject, activity and mean and std dev signal for all observations.
-   * ``tidyData`` subset which contains the subject, activity and mean and std dev signal for all observations.
+4. Calculate mean for subset of data
    * ``results`` summary of averages of all observations for each signal was calculated for each activity and each subject.
-5. Write data frames to output files ``tidyData.csv`` and ``results.csv``.
+5. Write data frame to output file ``results.csv``.